erik-wramner/JmsTools/README.md

 # JmsTools

-This repository contains ready-to-use (almost) tools for benchmarking and testing different JMS providers.
+This repository contains ready-to-use tools for benchmarking and testing JMS providers and applications.

 ## Background